TheColossus/ScalarFlow/README.md

 ## Features of the library

 -The 'Scalar' class: Create objects that store data and gradients of each neuron.
-Scalars have numerous methods that help with computation and even backpropagation:
+Scalars have numerous methods that help with computation and automatically handles differentiation during backpropagation:
-  - Addition, multiplication, subtraction, division, exponentiation (currently can only raise to integers and floats), logarithms (currently only base 10):
+  - Addition, multiplication, subtraction, division, exponentiation (currently can only raise to integers and floats), logarithms (currently only natural log):
     ```
     x = Scalar(4)
     y = Scalar(5)